![]() |

 OR

-Pay attention not to put in the Changing cell box cells that contains a formula.
+Pay attention not to put in the Changing cell area the cells that contains a formula.
 Otherwise, the scenario manager will automatically replace the formula by the values in the scenario.
 Here is an example.

-For the exercise, it's necessary to create a scenario the variable cell of that's A3.
+For the exercise, you must create a scenario with the variable cell that is contain in A3.

-the scenario, enter for name "Test" and the A3 cell for the variable
+*For the scenario, enter for name "Test" and the A3 cell for the variable cells.

 Press the OK button.

-Excel will warn you that one of the cells that you selected, the cell A 3 for the exercise, contains a formula.
-It you warned that it's going to convert the formula in a value at the time of showing the scenario or also during the creation of the synthesis of the scenario.
-It's still possible to you to avoid the conversion by changeing your scenario not to include the cell.
+Excel will warn you that one of the cells that you have selected, the cell A3 for the exercise, contains a formula.
+It's warning you that it will convert the formula into a value.
+It will do this when showing the scenario and/or also during the analysis of the scenario.
+It's still possible for you to avoid the conversion by changing your scenario not to include the cell.

 Press the OK button.